Signage needs assessment

 - The employer should assess the signage in the workplace to see whether signs need to be moved, updated, replaced, or added.

 - Assess what signs are present.
-This includes documenting where signs are in place and looking for signage concerns, such as illegible, inaccurate, or obstructed signs; inconsistent sign formats; several signs overloading the same location; or “signs” scribbled on a piece of paper.
+This includes documenting where signs are in place and looking for signage concerns, such as illegible, inaccurate, or obstructed signs; inconsistent sign formats; signs overloading the same location; or “signs” scribbled on a piece of paper.

 |